- Date:

 The CFR is only on standby for activation as a CFR on severe, extreme or Code Red days, when a fire is threatening the area.
 The decision to activate and permit entry to the CFR will be made by the incident controller of the bushfire.

-If there is a serious threat from bushfire or grassfire and a Watch and warning or recommendation to evacuate is issued or as otherwise determined by the Incident Control Centre or State Control Centre, the community will be permitted to occupy the building as a fire refuge.
+If there is a serious threat from bushfire or grassfire and a Watch and Act(opens in a new window) warning or recommendation to evacuate is issued or as otherwise determined by the Incident Control Centre or State Control Centre, the community will be permitted to occupy the building as a fire refuge.

 If the CFR is activated within school hours, the school’s staff and students have priority access to the refuge and school staff will provide a safe space for students and the rest of the public.
 The site specific Community Fire Refuge Operating Procedures Manual maintained by Emergency Management Victoria outlines the operational procedures for the preparation, activation, opening and operation of the CFR during a fire event.